senior leadership team

 I am proud to be able to making a positive contribution to the academic and pastoral life of St Joseph’s since joining in September 2018.
 An English teacher, initially, I am passionate about the success of all students regardless of their background and ability.
 I have a keen interest in sport and recognise the value of team work and a strong work ethic, having played football in my younger days at semi-professional level.

 I had a forward-thinking Head who allowed me to develop my coaching skills and this led to me working at national level with the English School FA and coaching and scouting for professional clubs in the Premier League.
 I am now involved with Salisbury City Youth where my wife and I enjoy seeing our son develop his skills – of course, he is a much better player than his Dad!

 Those who know me best will recognise that at the heart of who I am is a strong faith base and love of family.
 I believe that the essence to success is a strong mind-set and consistent application.
 I hope that in my time here our community can realise its ambitions mindful that ‘nothing great was ever achieved without enthusiasm’.

-Mr R Rooney – Assistant Headteacher (Teaching & Learning)
+Mr R Rooney – Assistant Headteacher (CPD Coordinator & Head of Teaching & LearninG)

 I joined the St Joseph’s family in July 2014 and am very proud to be part of the leadership team of a school that combines excellent pastoral support with a great academic record.
 My teaching career up until that point was in an outstanding inner London school where I had a variety of leadership roles including Head of RE and Head of Year.
 I have a real passion for teaching and learning and want the pupils at St Joseph’s to do the best that they can do and be the best people that they can be neatly summed up by my mantra “Do your best and mind your manners!”.
 Developing our pupils into well rounded young adults who fulfil their potential is what motivates me to get up in the morning!